-No matter what size the print facility, efficient workflow, speed and quality are always top of of mind.
+No matter what size the print facility, efficient workflow, speed and quality are always top of mind.
 The same holds true for Josh King, who runs Sacramento Giclee, a five-person shop that works primarily with artists who need scanning, reproduction and custom framing of their artwork.

 “We’re a custom print shop, and we do everything from capturing originals to printing, installing, shipping and framing,” King says.
 “We also do some big jobs for hospitality or healthcare where we might do 200 prints.”

 As his business has grown, King has explored new ways to speed up production while maintaining quality, and last September he decided to pair an Epson SureColor S80600 64-inch solvent printer with the two aqueous printers in his operation.